angrycub/nomad_example_jobs/parameterized/README.md

   }
 ```

-Add two variables to the template job's parameterized stanza—one required variable named `my_name` and an optional variable named `my_title`—by adding the following attributes inside of the parameterized stanza.
+Add two variables to the template job's parameterized stanza—one required variable named `my_name` and an optional variable named `my_title`—by adding the following attributes inside the parameterized stanza.

 ```hcl
     meta_required = ["my_name"]